agf46/py-api/README.md

 # py-api
-Just some random python API testing
+Just some random python scripts Im using to practice.
+Nothing of note !